Ambrotype of the Wade House circa 1858

 Unfortunately, Marie Kohler passed away before she could set her vision in motion.
 Ruth De Young Kohler enthusiastically took up her sister-in-law's cause.
 The Kohler family and the Kohler Foundation purchased Wade House in 1950 and began a top-to-bottom restoration.

 In 1963 the Wisconsin Legislature voted to create a permanent home for the carriage collection of Wesley W. Jung, grandson of a Sheboygan carriage maker, at the Wade House site.
-In 1968, the Wesley Jung Carriage Museum opened to the public.
+In 1968 the Wesley W. Jung Carriage Museum opened to the public.

 Restoration continued in 1999 when the Kohler Trust for Preservation pledged a $1.8 million gift to rebuild the Herrling Sawmill on its original site.
 The mill, which had stood in Greenbush throughout the second half of the 19th century, opened to the public on June 16, 2001.